neo4reo/apm2-sensors/readme.txt

-apm2-sensorhead - replacement firmware for an inexpensive APM2 board.
+apm2-sensors - replacement firmware for an inexpensive APM2 board.
-This firmware converts the APM2 into a standalone sensorhead module and adds a full suite of inertial and position sensors to any host computer or application.
+This firmware converts the APM2 into a standalone sensors module and adds a full suite of inertial and position sensors to any host computer or application.
 This firmware maintains APM2 support for reading RC receiver values in, and driving output servos so for some